 Can I transfer my ISA to another provider?

 Yes you can.
+But before you transfer anything, make sure you do your research and compare different providers to find the best ISA transfer opportunity.
 It’s important that you follow the procedure, rather than trying to move the money yourself, or you could accidentally lose all your ISA tax benefits from over the years.
 To transfer one ISA to another provider is quite simple.
 For a Stocks and Shares ISA, you will normally need to download a form and post it.
 You can most likely find the transfer form on the website of the new provider.

 You can find out how to safely transfer your money to Wealthify with this quick video guide.